ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Methodology aspects

 - How can we <b>efficiently deploy digital twin applications on a DTP?</b>
-- A digital twin application is essentially a sequence of data processes powering its functionality.
+- A digital twin application is essentially a sequence of data processes powering its functionalities.
-- Even for experts and within cloud environments, identifying the right services for a data pipeline is far from trivial.
+- Even for experts and within cloud environments, identifying the right services enabling a data pipeline is far from trivial.

-- **Research question**: given a data pipeline, can we identify the set of data platform services required to support it?
+- **Research question**: given a data pipeline, can we define a methodology to identify the set of data platform services required to support it?

 <b>References</b>: